7 Inspiring Bible Verses About Living For God

 Peter was a bold disciple and one time he dared walk on water like Jesus.
 As long as he had his eyes on Jesus, he was on top of the water, but when his eyes were distracted by the strong winds, he began to sink (Matthew 14:27-31).
 Like Peter, when we keep our eyes on Jesus, we will overcome and thrive in the world although we are not of it.
 When we take our eyes off our Savior, we will drown in the depravity of the world.

-What are your best tips for living as a christian in a secular world?
+What are your best tips for living for God in a secular world?